matthubb17/bikesharing/README.md

 ## Project Overview:

 The goal of this project was to use tableau to create an analysis of NYC CitiBike bikesharing data from August 2019.
+This analysis will be used to help determine if it makes sense to start a ridesharing bike program in Des Moines, Iowa.

 ## Resources: